DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/Reports.md

 ---
 layout: default
-title: Medical Reports
+title: Medical Reports & Forms
 parent: SOP
 ---

-# Medical Reports
+# Medical Reports & Forms
 All medical reports and their disclosure are governed by applicable Privacy Laws.
 Ensure compliance when accessing, handling, or sharing protected health information (PHI).

 {: .highlight }